One of our partners needs your help! To get involved in surveying marsh birds in tidal marshes at Assateague National Seashore click here.

 Reel in and Recycle Project Leader

-Maryland Coastal Bays is taking part in a Boat US Foundation program called “Reel in and Recycle.”
+Maryland Coastal Bays has been taking part in a Boat US Foundation program called “Reel in and Recycle.”
 Through this program we received a few containers designed as disposal mechanisms for fishing line.
 By placing these containers at popular fishing locations, Maryland Coastal Bays is working to keep fishing lines out of the water and off of the land.

 This is a great opportunity to get outdoors and become an asset to the Maryland Coastal Bays Program.
 We can’t protect our watershed without you!

-To find out more about our ongoing volunteer opportunities, click HERE.
+To find out more about our ongoing volunteer opportunities, click HERE